linaagh98/Saudi-Dialect-GPT/README.md

 8. [Future work](#EFuture_work)

 ## Data Preparation
 The dataset used to pre-train the GPT2 model from scratch was Saudi dialect tweets.
-This dataset was obtained from the [figshare website](https://figshare.com/articles/dataset/Saudi_tweets_dataset/6983006?file=12808310).
-It is a raw dataset and contains a lot of unwanted characters and symbols as shown in the image.
+It was obtained from the [figshare website](https://figshare.com/articles/dataset/Saudi_tweets_dataset/6983006?file=12808310).
+The dataset consists of 192125 raw tweets and contains a lot of unwanted characters and symbols, as shown in the image below.

 ![Raw data](Raw_data.png)